bespoken/bespoken-docs/end-to-end/faq.md

 ```

 ## **The response from my skill is not what I expected.
 What should I do?**
-Our end-to-end tests use speech recognition for turning the output speech coming back from Alexa into text.
+Our functional tests use speech recognition for turning the output speech coming back from Alexa into text.
 This process is imperfect - to compensate for this, homophones can be specified for errors that occur when a reply from Alexa is misunderstood.
 For example, if Alexa says: `address sent to your white car`; the Bespoken Virtual Device may transcribe it as: `address sent to your wife car`

 (FYI, for Alexa, the definitive response can be found at the Alexa user console, under settings -> history).